fibasile/froala-jekyll/README.md

-# Froala Jekyll theme

-WIP!
+# Micromuseum.cc website

+This is the public website of the micromuseum.cc project.

+## How was made

-This is a Jekyll theme using [Bootstrap 4(https://getbootstrap.com)] and [Froala Design Blocks](https://www.froala.com/design-blocks).
+This site uses the [froala-jeklly](https://github.com/fibasile/froala-jekyll) Jekyll theme based on [Bootstrap 4(https://getbootstrap.com)] and [Froala Design Blocks](https://www.froala.com/design-blocks).